pydicom/sendit/docs/README.md

  - to add a DICOM receiver directly to the application using `pynetdicom3`, so instead of listening for datasets on the filesystem, we can receive them directly.

+## Preparation
+The base of the image is distributed via [sendit-base](scripts/docker/README.md).
+This image has all dependencies for the base so we can easily bring the image up and down.

 ## Deployment

  - [Setup](setup.md): Basic setup (download and install) of a new application for a server.